equinor/flotilla/frontend/best_practices.md

 Making the code as functional as possible does not only make it more readable, it also reduces the chances of errors being introduced as it forces us to make many simple functions which do isolated operations.
 Additionally it moves the state operations to one place, making any previous mistakes more obvious.

-Using coding styles common in functional languages are also encouraged in Typescript.
+Using coding styles common in functional languages are also encouraged in TypeScript.
 This involves using data pipelines, such as map/filter/reduce/etc. If formatted on several lines it can be just as readable as using temporary variables, but this should be done within reason.
 Temporary variables are not neccessarily worse than doing the above approach, as long the as the temporary variables are kept within the scope of a pure function.

 In the following examples the functions are kept simple for the sake of demonstration.